-For most of the world, an for most of history, toilet paper as we know it has not existed.
-There were forms showing up in the 14th century, but by in large, people used other ways of cleaning themselves than the handy dandy roll full of fluff.
+For most of the world, and for most of history, toilet paper as we know it has not existed.
+There were forms showing up in the 14th century.
+But by in large, people used other ways of cleaning themselves than the handy dandy roll full of fluff.
 So let’s find some alternatives to toilet paper to begin getting in the mindset that we may not always have a little Charmin around to make things better.

 The Family Cloth

 Yep – you got it, wipes for the rest of us.
 You can make it from squares of flannel, old t-shirts, thin bath towels, or other soft cloth that you like.
 Just sew the edges with a zig-zag stitch for fabric that frays easily.
 Or just use pinking shears for other fabrics if you don’t have a machine.

 You can store them in a box, and use them dry for urine, and get them damp for the poo.
 Washing is easy as long as you wash the clothes in hot water (and if you use an oxy-detergent that will help more).
 However, if anyone in your family is sick, switch to regular TP for them or segregate those cloths for washing separately just to be sure not to cross-contaminate.

 In our house, I use these exclusively as my menfolk are not quite ready to make the leap to cloth for themselves.
 But even with me using them for wet cleanup, we’ve cut our toilet paper usage dramatically.